Spectral form factor and power spectrum for trapped interacting rotating bosons: Crossover from integrability to quantum chaos: Tools for quantum chaos

-The SFF is known to be a non-self-averaging quantity \cite{Prange1997}, meaning that its value can fluctuate significantly between different realizations of the spectrum.
-As a result, appropriate averaging procedures are required to extract universal features.
-In this study, we apply a moving time average within a logarithmic window \cite{Bruno2018} to make the ramp behavior more apparent.
+where $Z(i\tau)$ is the partition function and $\tau$ is the time.
+The SFF is known to be a non-self-averaging quantity \cite{Prange1997} and requires appropriate averaging procedures to extract universal features.
+In this study, we apply a moving average within a logarithmic time window \cite{Bruno2018} to make the ramp behavior more apparent.